Free Web space and hosting from 20megsfree.com

 Thomson & Sons

-This one came in a little ruff & missing a few parts (like usual).
+This one came in a little ruff & missing a few parts.
 We got the nameplate though, it`s a Thompson & Sons made in Wisconson.
-If anyone out there has a picture of what the ignitor trip looks like, also the gover weights, fuel pump, carburetor (I think that`s all) looks like please get a hold of us.
-There`s a few verticle T&S`s around but all I`ve seen are the model after this which are completely different engines with over head valves.
+We're looking for a picture or drawing of what the ignitor trip looked like, also the gover weights, fuel pump, carburetor.
+There`s a few verticle T&S`s around but all I`ve seen are the model after this which are different, with over head valves.

 BELOW: This is a wild little engine.
-The picture was taken not long after I got it (it came thru the US mail).
 It's a small inverted 4-cylinder "Hit & Miss" engine.
 The governor shifts all 4 cams sideways & each of the 4 valve rollers climb up on a "high" cam & lock out.
-Not sure how good this thing is going to run but we'll definately try it.
 It has piston touch ignitors on each cylinder & the outside insultor is missing on each.
 It's also missing the original carburation.
 Some wierd stuff about the engine is there is no water jacket (or air cooling fins?) & there is no mounting holes drilled on the engine frame...It looks like it clamped into something?
 Any help identifying this is appreciated, thanks!

 One set of the engine's piston & rods.
 There's an electrode that sticks out from the middle of each piston for igniton.
-It's also got ball joints for wrist pins which is kinda unusual.
+It's also got ball joints for wrist pins.